nikfrank/canijs/README.md

 modules register their config functions with the core config file initiates boot

-this may require a bit of wrangling to make sure core comes first.
+do this with require to batch the files together, document